 Students in this year have opted to take the subject further and they will begin to be exposed to ever more challenging areas of both manufacture and creativity.
 There is an emphasis on developing the range of skills necessary to produce high quality practical and design work needed for the following GCSE years.
 Boys also make more decisions about the design direction of their work as they become more independent.

-The students will begin their coursework project early in the Middle Fifth (Year 10) and this will be completed by the end of the Michaelmas term in the Upper Fifth (Year 11).
+The students will begin their coursework project early in Year 10 and this will be completed by the end of the Michaelmas term in Year 11.
 There are theory lessons taught for the duration of the course.

 Specification: Cambridge IGCSE Design and Technology - Resistant materials

-The course comprises a coursework project and two exams at the end of the Upper Fifth year.
+The course comprises a coursework project and two exams at the end of the Year 11.